June Christy: Later years and death

-Christy semi-retired from the music business in 1969, in part because of her battle with alcoholism.
+Christy semi-retired from the music business in 1969, in part because of alcoholism.

 In 1972, she sang at the Newport Jazz Festival in New York City, where she was reunited with the Kenton Orchestra.
 She also performed at a handful of jazz festivals during the late 1970s and 1980s, playing with a band of all-star West Coast jazz musicians led by Shorty Rogers, as well as taking part in a number of world tours.

 Christy returned to the recording studio in 1977 to record her final solo LP, Impromptu.
-She recorded an interview in 1987 for a Paul Cacia produced album called "The Alumni Tribute to Stan Kenton" on the Happy Hour label.
+She recorded an interview in 1987 for a Paul Cacia produced album called The Alumni Tribute to Stan Kenton on the Happy Hour label.
 A number of other Kenton alumni (Shorty Rogers, Lee Konitz, Jack Sheldon, among them) interspersed their tunes with reminiscences of the man and the years on the road.

-Christy toured one final time in 1988, again with Shorty Rogers.
-Her final performance was sharing the stage with Chet Baker.
+Christy toured one final time in 1985, again with Shorty Rogers.
+Her final performance in was sharing the bill with Chet Baker.

 Christy died at her home in Sherman Oaks, California, of kidney failure on June 21, 1990, at the age of 64.